Lebanon Film

 September 12, 2009

-For the first time since the award was introduced in 1949, an Israeli film, “Lebanon,” won the Golden Lion Award at the 66th annual Venice International Film Festival.
-The Venice festival is one of the The Venice festival is the oldest international film festival in the world and the Golden Lion is considered one the film industry’s top prizes.
+For the first time since the award was introduced in 1949, an Israeli film, “Lebanon,” wins the Golden Lion Award at the 66th annual Venice International Film Festival.
+The Venice festival is the oldest international film festival in the world, and the Golden Lion is considered one of the film industry’s top prizes.